ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/server/databases/create-new-database/from-backup.markdown

 1. [**Name** your new database](../../../../studio/server/databases/create-new-database/general-flow#2.-database-name).

+2. **Source**
+   Select the source server type to see the fields necessary to access the backup
    * If you use an [Amazon S3](https://aws.amazon.com/s3/) custom host:
      ![ForcePathStyle](images/studio-force-path-style.png "ForcePathStyle")
       * a- **Use a custom S3 host**